dpck/static-analysis/README.md

 Detects all dependencies in a file and their dependencies recursively.
 It is possible to pass path to the directory which has `index.js` or `index.jsx` files.
 If the package exports `main` over `module`, the `hasMain` property will be added.
 This function can be useful to find out all files to pass to the Google Closure Compiler, for example, which is what [_Depack_](https://github.com/dpck/depack) does to bundle frontend code and compile Node.js packages.

+- The package does not build an AST, it just looks for `import` and `require` statements using regular expressions.
+Therefore, there's also no tree-shaking or complete analysis of the real dependencies.
+- If a source is imported like `import fn from '@idio/preact/build/fn`, then the analysis will not contain `@idio/preact` as a `node_module` dependency with the `packageJson`, `name` and `version` fields, it will only appear as an entry file.

 __<a name="type-config">`Config`</a>__: The configuration for staticAnalysis.

 |    Name     |   Type    |                                             Description                                             | Default |